data(WorldPhones)

 Since the datasets package comes from base R, the data is not always immediately ready to use with ggplot2 (Wickham 2024).
 Luckily we have the tidyverse (Wickham, Averick, et al. 2023) packages that make it easy to make the necessary changes.

-Here is an example using the USArrests (‘Violent Crime Rates by US State’) data set.
+Here is an example using the WorldPhones (‘The World’s Telephones’) data set.
 We can start by loading the data set by using the data()

-We can then use the new tibble to create a simple visualization with ggplot2:
+What we’re left with is a tibble with three columns, Year, Continent, and Phones.
+We can then use the new tibble to create a simple graph with ggplot2.

 2.1.2 IMDb movies (1893-2005)